heyinwong/heyinwong/README.md

 ## Hi there, I'm Xixian Huang 👋

-I'm a Computer Science master's student at the University of Wollongong, with a background in Electrical Engineering from Imperial College London.
+I'm a Computer Science master's student at the University of Wollongong, with a background in Electrical and Electronic Engineering from Imperial College London.

 My interests lie at the intersection of:
 - AI agent systems